 Credit-card sized motherboard with memory and Broadcom ARM-processor costs $35 at English manufacturer site.
-WTware works with Raspberry Pi 3 (with Wi-Fi onboard) and Raspberry Pi 2 devices.
+WTware works with Raspberry Pi 3 B+, Raspberry Pi 3 (with Wi-Fi onboard) and Raspberry Pi 2 devices.
 It can be powered from embedded monitor USB-hub.
 WTware boots from SD-card or by network.
 It's performance is sufficient for performing office tasks.

 Thin client contains no hard drive.
 There's nothing to break.
 When thin client is watered instead of user's favourite cactus, just replace hardware.
-All the settings are stored on server, programs are on server, user data is on server.
+All the settings are stored on server, programs are on server, user's data is on server.

 First WTware release is dated by 2003 year.
 It worked on computers with i486 processor and 8MB of RAM, run from one floppy.
 There are thousands of topics with product discussions on our forum.
 WTware is the result of system administrators wishes.

-WTware mission is to make user computers administration not more complicated than using electric kettle.
-Brought a box, connected a wire, pressed a button.
-Works.
-If in two years is broken, replaced the box, connected the wire, pressed the button.
+WTware mission is to make users' computers administration not more complicated than using electric kettle.
+Bring a box, connect a wire, press a button.
+All works.
+If in two years terminal brakes, replace the box, connect the wire, press the button.
 Works again.
 Administrator has to administer servers and network.
 But he can and should get rid of operating system and software administration on workplaces.

 Version is stable.
 We recommend to use this version instead of all earlier WTware versions on computers with at least 64Mb RAM.

 WTware license gives the right to use WTware software and removes banner "Evaluation copy" from the screen.
 For more details read WTware licensing terms.

-License is valid for the current build and for all WTware releases during a year after payment (when license generation algorithm changes, new licenses we grant for free).
+License is valid for the current build and at least for all WTware releases during a year after payment (when license generation algorithm changes, new licenses we grant for free).
+No annual payments needed.

 License is bound to terminal network card.
 Every case of network card outage is considered individually.